ggleblanc2/world-clock/README.md

 The `TimezoneDialogListener` class copies the display list from the display `DefaultListModel` back to the application model class and updates the view.

 A Swing `Timer` updates the current time every 20 seconds.
-This is accurate enough got a clock that displays hours and minutes.
+This is accurate enough for a clock that displays hours and minutes.

 The rest of the `JButtons` on the `JDialog` trigger anonymous `ActionListeners` to perform their tasks.
-Thes listeners are short, so it made sense to manke them anonymous classes.
+The listeners are short, so it made sense to manke them anonymous classes.